Dairy farmers visit D.C. to push for Dairy Revitalization Plan

 People are also reading…

-The farmer-led plan was developed through a committee process involving members of the Wisconsin Farmers Union (WFU) and Wisconsin Farm Bureau Federation (WFBF), convened by the University of Wisconsin Center for Integrated Agricultural Systems.
+The farmer-led plan was developed through a committee process involving members of the Wisconsin Farmers Union and Wisconsin Farm Bureau Federation, convened by the University of Wisconsin Center for Integrated Agricultural Systems.
 Its impacts were analyzed in a 2021 study, “Analyses of Proposed Alternative Growth Management Programs for the US Dairy Industry,” by University of Wisconsin agricultural economists Charles Nicholson and Mark Stephenson.

 Support for the plan has been building and the farmers stressed the need for change in their visits to Capitol Hill.
 Over the last decade, the USDA recorded the loss of 17,000 dairy farms.